-Mrs. Elizabeth Nyanja - Finance & Administration Manager
+Ms. Mercy Chirwa - Finance and Administration Manager

 Mrs. Ndidza Chisanu - Communications Specialist

-Ndidza has 15 years' experience in mass communication, Public and Media Relations, designing and managing Campaigns, Community Engagement, Brand and Events Management, Graphic Designing, Photography, and Writing Skills.
-She holds a Bachelors of Arts Degree in Mass Communications from African Bible College-Malawi, and is currently studying towards a Master of Science in Gender and Development with the Lilongwe University of Agriculture and Natural Resources (LUANAR) in Lilongwe.
+Ndidza has over 10 years' experience in mass communication, Public and Media Relations, designing and managing Campaigns, Community Engagement, Brand and Events Management, Graphic Designing, Photography, and Writing Skills.
+She holds a Bachelor of Arts Degree in Mass Communications from African Bible College-Malawi and is currently studying towards a Master of Science in Gender and Development with the Lilongwe University of Agriculture and Natural Resources (LUANAR) in Lilongwe.